The-Scripters-Guild/ForgeWiki/forge/gameplay/containment/blockers.md

 Vehicle blockers (light blue) only block vehicles from a specific team.
 If the Team is set to Neutral, they will block all vehicles regardless of team.

 {% hint style="info" %}
-When driving a vehicle through a vertical blocker, players on the matching team typically pass through cleanly.
-However, at an angle of approximately 30° or greater, collision may break; this can result in either "soft blocking" or the vehicle being blocked entirely even when moving in the correct direction.
+When driving a vehicle through a vertical vehicle blocker, players on the matching team typically pass through cleanly.
+However, at an angle of approximately 30° or greater, collision may break; this can result in either "soft blocking" or the vehicle being blocked entirely.
 {% endhint %}

 Projectile blockers (orange) block only projectiles, such as grenades and bullets.
 These are useful for creating custom FX barriers that players can walk through but which still interact with projectile physics.

-One-Way blockers allow movement in one of six directions while blocking others.
+One-Way blockers (purple) block movement in one of six directions while allowing it from all others.
 An arrow shape inside the blocker points to the X/forward direction toward the side that is blocked.
 Movement in the direction of this arrow is allowed, whereas movement against the direction of the arrow is blocked.
 The Team property can also be used to allow a specific team to bypass the blocker entirely.

-## Scaling and Interaction

-### Scalable vs. Dynamic Blockers
+## Scalable vs. Dynamic Blockers

 Scalable blockers are a type of blocker that can be scaled in size and were added late into Halo Infinite's development.
-They have become the primary method for creating large areas because they can cover much larger spaces than individual dynamic blockers, which are restricted to specific sizes such as 16x16x16, 256x2x128, or a maximum of 256x256x256.
+They have become the primary method for blocking large areas because they can cover much larger spaces than individual dynamic blockers, which are restricted to specific sizes such as 16x16x16, 256x2x128, or a maximum of 256x256x256.

-Standard (dynamic) blockers have approximately 33 variants for each type and cannot be scaled.
+Standard (dynamic) blockers have 33 variants for each type and cannot be scaled.
 However, dynamic blockers retain utility in scripting because they can be manipulated like any other dynamic object, unlike static scalable blockers.

 ***